alexbakker/gotchet/README.md

 ## Usage

-To get the right output format, use onf of the following commands:
+Use one of the following commands to get the right [test2json](https://pkg.go.dev/cmd/test2json) output from your Go tests:

 For the ``go test`` command: